CircleCI-Public/slack-orb/README.md

 - ### Bash Shell

-Due to the limitations of the `sh` shell, at this time a shell that supports nested if statements (example: Bash). `Bash` is the default shell used on CircleCI and will be compatible with most images.
-Images such as `Alpine` do not contain the `Bash` shell by default and so without modification are incompatible.
+Due to the limitations of the `sh` shell, `Bash` is required. `Bash` is the default shell used on CircleCI and the Orb will be compatible with most images.
+Images such as `Alpine` that do not contain the `Bash` shell by default are incompatible and en error message will be logged.
 You may install the Bash shell through your package manager (example: `apk add bash`) in the Dockerfile for the image you are using.

 - ### cURL